-May is the first reliably dry and sunny month of the year in Malta, although it does lack the higher temperatures that come with summer.
-At this time of year, the average temperature for the island is around 20°C, compared to June, which has an average temperature of around 23°C .
-Daily highs and lows are around 24°C and 20°C respectively
+At this time of year, the average temperature for the island is around 20°C, compared to June, which has an average temperature of around 23°C. Daily highs and lows are around 24°C and 20°C respectively

 Since 1987, the highest maximum temperature which has ever been recorded in Malta in May is 37.3°C, which was registered in 2006.
-On the other hand, the lowest minimum temperature ever recorded on the island during this month is 10.5°C, which was registered in 1992.
+The lowest minimum temperature was 10.5°C, which was registered in 1992.

 The average sea temperature for Malta in May is 19°C, which gradually rises as the month progresses.
-Most people will find this temperature ideal for enjoying a dip during their holiday, although some people might find it a bit cool for swimming.
+Most people will find this temperature ideal for enjoying a dip during their holiday, although some people might find it a bit too cool.

 Over the course of a typical May in Malta, wind speeds fluctuate between 1 m/s and 7 m/s light air to moderate breeze.
-At this time of year, wind speeds almost never exceed 11 m/s strong breeze.
-The highest average wind speed of 5 m/s (gentle breeze) usually happens around May 1st, when the average daily maximum wind speed is 7 m/s.
+At this time of year, wind speeds almost never exceed 11 m/s a strong breeze.

 The hot, dry and dusty sirocco wind from northern Africa blows over occasionally during the spring months.
 This unpleasant weather condition is associated with depressions moving eastwards across the Mediterranean Sea, making for a general discomfort for all.